 While serving in the Air Force, Michelle assisted Air Force prosecutors on over 100 courts-martial and administrative discharged boards.
 After working with numerous prosecution teams, Michelle served as a defense paralegal for the Joint Base Elmendorf-Richardson, Alaska, Area Defense Counsel where she assisted defense teams advocate for the rights of over 200 clients.
 In this role, Michelle gained significant experience in helping defend clients accused of drug and sex offenses.

 During her active duty career, Michelle was also the paralegal in charge of Joint Base Elmendorf-Richardson, Alaska’s military claims tort division.
 In that role, she gained valuable litigation experience by handling both adverse and pro-government tort claims’ cases.
 Michelle left active duty to provide stability for her young family.
-Currently, Michelle is a part-time paralegal with the Alaska Air National Guard.

 She received her Paralegal Certificate from the University of the Pacific.
 She also has earned a Bachelor of Science in Geography from the University of Oregon and a Master of Aeronautical Science degree from Embry-Riddle Aeronautical University.
 She utilizes her experience working in the Alaska Court System to assist with a variety of cases.